cloud-gov/cg-site/_docs/management/leveraging-authentication.md

     library such as [node-jsonwebtoken](https://github.com/auth0/node-jsonwebtoken).
     See https://jwt.io/ for a list of libraries for various languages.

-    Verify the token's signature using cloud.gov's JWK Set and the RSA256 alogrithm.
+    Verify the token's signature using Cloud.gov's JWK Set and the RSA256 alogrithm.
 This step ensures the token is authentic.
-The JWK Set for cloud.gov's UAA is located at `https://uaa.fr.cloud.gov/token_keys`.
+The JWK Set for Cloud.gov's UAA is located at `https://uaa.fr.cloud.gov/token_keys`.

     Decode the token to get the authenticated user's `email`, which you can then use within your application to identify and/or authorize the user.